Ann Atwater: Involvement in Durham charrette

-In July 1971, the public schools were still segregated, despite the 1954 US Supreme Court ruling that segregated schools were unconstitutional, and 1960s federal civil rights legislation about integration of public facilities.
-The Durham federal district court had just ordered desegregation of schools to comply with the Supreme Court ruling, an action which was still opposed by many residents.
-Durham schools suffered from increasing racial tensions among students anxious about the future.
+In July 1971, public schools in Durham were still segregated, despite the 1954 U.S. Supreme Court ruling that declared segregated schools unconstitutional and the civil rights legislation of the 1960s requiring the integration of public facilities.
+The Durham federal district court had recently ordered desegregation of schools to comply with the Supreme Court ruling—an action still opposed by many residents.
+Schools were experiencing increasing racial tensions, with students anxious about the future and frequently getting into fights over the issue.

-Students were getting into fights at schools over the issue.
-To manage the transition to racial integration, councilman Bill Riddick called a charrette.
-Those collaborative processes involved ten days of town meetings among numerous residents, in order to hear as many voices as possible and to resolve issues related to implementation of the court order.
-Riddick recruited participants from all sectors of Durham.
-He invited Atwater to co-lead the charrette with C. P. Ellis, who was then the Exalted Grand Cyclops of the Durham Ku Klux Klan.
+To manage the transition to racial integration, Councilman Bill Riddick called a charrette—a collaborative process consisting of ten days of town meetings designed to hear as many voices as possible and resolve issues related to implementing the court order.
+Riddick recruited participants from all sectors of Durham and invited Atwater to co-lead the charrette alongside C. P. Ellis, then the Exalted Grand Cyclops of the Durham Ku Klux Klan.
+Atwater and Ellis agreed to co-chair the charrette primarily to ensure that neither could have full control over the outcome.

-Ellis had regularly been attending city council meetings, school board meetings, and county meetings to oppose civil rights changes and its activists.
-When Atwater had first met C. P. Ellis at a previous Durham city council meeting, she felt great resentment toward him.
-Ellis was known for making provocative and inaccurate remarks expressing his fears and resentments of Black people, such as: “Blacks are taking over the city.
-They got all the good jobs and you’re all sittin’ here letting ‘em do it.”
-He said that black people should stay on the other side of the railroad because they had no business in town.
+Ellis had regularly attended city council, school board, and county meetings to oppose civil rights changes and activists.
+When Atwater first met C. P. Ellis at a Durham city council meeting, she felt deep resentment toward him.
+Ellis was known for making provocative and often inaccurate remarks that expressed his fears and prejudices against Black people.
+For example, he said “Blacks are taking over the city.
+They got all the good jobs and you’re all sittin’ here letting ‘em do it,” and he insisted that Black people should stay on the other side of the railroad because they "had no business in town."

-Atwater initially declined to serve as co-chair, but reluctantly agreed to work with Ellis.
-He had similar feelings, saying, "It was impossible.
+Atwater initially declined to serve as co-chair but eventually agreed to work with Ellis, though she was reluctant.
+Ellis shared similar doubts, saying, "It was impossible.
 How could I work with her?"
-Atwater and Ellis came to realize some commonalities, among them that their children were ostracized because of the parents' working together.
-They wanted their children to attend schools free of violence.
+Over time, however, they began to recognize common concerns, including the fact that their children were ostracized because of their parents' collaboration.
+Both wanted their children to attend schools free of violence.